MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

   - use an MDL tuning factor of 0.6 for mgc stream (instead of 1.0) by default (may result in better quality speech)

-- the official version applies a simple form of energy normalization to waveforms in the training corpus (when STRAIGHT is used).
-  This is disabled in this repository.
+- the simple form of energy normalization applied to training waveforms (when STRAIGHT is used) in the official version of the HTS demo is disabled in this repository.
-  If energy normalization is desired then it can be performed as a pre-processing step, for example using the ``sv56demo`` tool included in the collection of `ITU G.191 software tools <http://www.itu.int/rec/T-REC-G.191-201003-I/en>`_.
+  See below for suggested instructions of how to perform energy normalization of training waveforms if desired.
 - it computes test set log probability on a specified test corpus.
   By default 50 utterances out of a total of 1132 CMU ARCTIC utterances are used for the test corpus, leaving a total of 1082 utterances in the training corpus.